 What is Bert in Pickleball

-Did you ever lose a pickleball game because your opponent effectively used the Bert technique against you?
-Or you might have seen an advanced player use this style of play in a recent tournament to win the game.
+Did you ever lose a pickleball game because your opponent hit a bert against you?
+Or you might have seen an advanced player use it in a recent tournament.

-Bert in pickleball is a strategy mostly used by professional players to volley the ball and is very similar to Erne.
-If you are a pickleball player who wants to improve their game by mastering the skill of Bert, you’re at the right place!
+Bert in pickleball is a shot mostly used by professional players to volley the ball and is very similar to Erne.

 That said, let’s roll in!